SARS-CoV-2 Spike-ACE2 Binding Assay Kit [RUO]

 The ongoing global pandemic of coronavirus disease 2019 (COVID-19) is caused by severe acute respiratory syndrome coronavirus 2 (SARS-COV-2).
 SARS-CoV-2 is an enveloped virus with a positive-sense RNA genome and a nucleocapsid of helical symmetry.
 The SARS-CoV-2 entry into host cells is mediated by the transmembrane spike (S) glycoprotein, which contains a receptor binding domain (RBD).
 S1RBD is responsible for binding with angiotensin converting enzyme-2 (ACE2), leading to endocytosis into the host cells and viral replication.
 S1RBD is the main target of neutralizing antibodies upon infection and the focus of the therapeutic drug and vaccine design.
 Molecules that inhibit formation of the S1RBD-ACE2 complex in vitro could be potential treatment for COVID-19 infection.

-The SARS-COV2 S1RBD-ACE2 Binding Assay is competitive ELISA assay, which can mimic the virus neutralization process.
+The SARS-COV2 S1RBD-ACE2 Binding Assay is a competitive ELISA assay, which can mimic the virus neutralization process.
 96-well plates are coated with SARS-CoV-2 S1RBD protein that captures neutralization antibodies or compounds which bind to SARS-CoV-2 S1RBD protein in the sample.
 After washing away unbound materials, captured neutralization antibodies or compounds can block the binding between horseradish peroxidase (HRP) conjugated recombinant human ACE2.
 After washing step, the chromogenic substrate 3,3’,5,5’-tetramethylbenzidine (TMB) is added.
 Color reaction is stopped by 2M H2SO4.
 The inhibitory efficiency of neutralization antibodies or compounds against SARS-CoV-2 S1RBD captured inside the wells is inversely proportional to the color density generated in the coupled oxidation-reduction reaction.

 SAMPLE COLLECTION AND STORAGE INSTRUCTIONS